-We know that nearly all tortoiseshell cats of female.
+We know that nearly all tortoiseshell cats are female.
 Dr Morris says that it has been calculated that about one in 200 tortoiseshell cats are males but I’ve also read that one in 3000 is the correct percentage.

 Let’s say that they are rare.
 However, Dr Morris makes the interesting point that all tortoiseshell cats are feminine even the tortie toms.
 They are also sterile, therefore we can say with some confidence that no tortoiseshell cat has fathered a litter of kittens.